Even as virus deaths mount, governments eye exit strategies

 “To end the confinement, we’re not going to go from black to white; we’re going to go from black to gray,” top French epidemiologist Jean-François Delfraissy said in a radio interview.

-At the same time, politicians and health officials emphatically warn that while deaths, hospitalizations and new infections may be leveling off in places like Italy, Spain and New York, the crisis is far from over and a catastrophic second wave could hit if countries let their guard down too soon.
+At the same time, politicians and health officials emphatically warn that while deaths, hospitalizations and new infections may be leveling off in places like Italy and Spain, and even New York has seen positive signs amid the gloom, the crisis is far from over, and a catastrophic second wave could hit if countries let their guard down too soon.

+“We are flattening the curve because we are rigorous about social distancing,” New York Gov. Andrew Cuomo said.
+“But it’s not a time to be complacent.
+It’s not a time to do anything different than we’ve been doing.”

+In a sharp reminder of the danger, New York state on Wednesday recorded its highest one-day increase in deaths, 779, for an overall death toll of more than 6,000.

+“The bad news is actually terrible,” Cuomo lamented.
+Still, the governor said that hospitalizations are decreasing and that many of those who have died fell ill in the outbreak’s early stages.

-In a reminder of the disease’s high stakes, British Prime Minister Boris Johnson spent a second night in intensive care but was stable and responding to treatment, spokesman James Slack said.
+In Britain, meanwhile, Prime Minister Boris Johnson spent a second night in intensive care but was improving and sitting up in bed, authorities said.

-On Wednesday, the lockdown against Wuhan, the Chinese industrial city of 11 million where the global pandemic began, was lifted after 76 days, allowing people to come and go.
+In China, the lockdown against Wuhan, the industrial city of 11 million where the global pandemic began, was lifted after 76 days, allowing people to come and go.
 The reopening was seen as a positive sign but also reflected the communist state’s surveillance tools and powers of coercion.

 Wuhan residents will have to use a smartphone app showing that they are healthy and have not been in recent contact with anyone confirmed to have the virus.
 Even then, schools remain closed, people are still checked for fever when they enter buildings, and masks are strongly encouraged.